nikamaish/Redis/README.md

 Persistence: While Redis primarily relies on in-memory storage, it provides options for persistence to disk.
 This feature ensures that data is not lost in the event of a system restart, making Redis suitable for use in scenarios where durability is a requirement.

+Redis provides two main persistence methods:
+RDB (Redis Database Backup): Redis creates snapshots of the dataset at specified intervals.
+This method is faster for recovery but might miss changes made after the last snapshot.

+AOF (Append-Only File): Redis logs every write operation to a file.
+It appends each operation, ensuring all changes are recorded in real-time.
+While this method offers more durability, it can be slower than RDB due to constant writing.

 Replication and High Availability: Redis supports master-slave replication, allowing for the creation of replicas of a master Redis server.
 This enhances data availability and provides a degree of fault tolerance.

 Pub/Sub Messaging: Redis includes a Publish/Subscribe (Pub/Sub) messaging paradigm, enabling communication between different parts of an application or different applications altogether.